 Ellie Rowsell from Wolf Alice unpacks the story of their sophomore album Visions of a Life prior to their first-ever show in Hong Kong at Clockenflap

-Are you pumped for all the Hong Kong concerts happening in November?
-Featuring a great selection of indie giants and alternative rock bands, one of the most prominent music festivals Clockenflap 2018 is set to return to Central Harbourfront on 9-11 November.
-We interviewed one of our favourites – British alternative four-piece band Wolf Alice – prior to their debut performance in Hong Kong about the storytelling in their latest album Visions of a Life, as well as the emotional highs and lows of touring as a band.
+From bedroom pop to Kanye drops, we’re all about music and the way it makes us feel.
+We interviewed one of our favourites – British alternative four-piece band Wolf Alice – about the storytelling in their latest album Visions of a Life, as well as the emotional highs and lows of touring as a band.

 A chat with Ellie Rowsell from Wolf Alice